Humor is a serious matter

 There is an entire branch of social science that studies the psychological and physiological effects of humor and laughter on the brain and immune system, called gelotology.
 Research in this area has shown that humor, laughter and fun relieve physical and cognitive stress, and lead to flexible thinking - a key component of creativity and problem solving.
 Gelotology may also explain why many business leaders not only use humor, but also invest in creating a playful and fun work environment.

-Until recently, Elon Musk's eccentricity and brutal sense of humor were perceived by most as a reflection of his genius.
-He shows it off often.
-For example, when asked how to warm Mars to make it hospitable for humans, he replied: “The quickest way is to drop thermonuclear weapons over the poles.”
-And how he'd rather die: “I'd like to die on Mars.
-Not during an emergency landing.”
-When asked if he was an alien from Mars, “The rumor that I am building a spaceship to return to my home planet Mars is completely untrue.”
-Musk has even thought about taking the fun at his auto factories to new heights (no pun intended), saying in an interview: “I'm actually thinking about putting a roller coaster—like a functional roller coaster at the Fremont plant.
-You sat inside the trolley and it took you on a sightseeing tour of the factory, as well as up and down.
-Who else has a roller coaster? … It will probably be very expensive, but I like the idea.”
+Until recently, Elon Musk’s eccentricity and brutal sense of humor were widely seen as a reflection of his genius.
+He often displays it.
+For example, when asked how to warm Mars to make it hospitable to humans, he replied, “The quickest way is to drop a thermonuclear weapon over the poles.”
+And on how he would prefer to die, “I would like to die on Mars.
+Just not in a crash landing.”
+When asked if he was an alien from Mars, he said, “The rumor that I’m building a spaceship to go back to my home planet Mars is completely untrue.”
+Musk has even considered taking the fun at his car factories to new heights (no pun intended), telling an interviewer, “I’m actually thinking about putting in a roller coaster — like a functional roller coaster at the Fremont plant.
+You get in a wagonette and it takes you on a tour of the factory and up and down.
+Who else has a roller coaster? … It would probably be very expensive, but I like the idea."

 While Musk's misuse of humor hasn't caused major controversy in the past, that all changed when his company's performance began to be questioned.
 Tesla shares fell 6% and two of its top executives quit, just hours after Musk rattled investors by making sarcastic jokes and smoking marijuana on a live web show.
 Musk's outburst comes at a time when Tesla shareholders have become increasingly concerned about its finances and its ability to produce cars in large quantities.